Wednesday, December 31, 2025

 He said Uber killed his business, that and high insurance rates making it no longer viable to run a big taxi company in the population base of 864,000 comprising Snohomish County.
 I remember seeing their cars every day delivering medical account customers down to Seattle's hospitals but obviously all that kind of business disappeared, much of it probably taken up by so-called medical transportation companies undercutting taxi rates.
 He said it no longer made any sense to stay in business, unable to make employee payroll and meet all the other costs attached to running a business.

-He gave the impression that he had no regrets quitting, saying more than once that, in the end, overall he had made some money, implying that he was glad to be rid of his big taxicab headache.
+He gave the impression that he had no regrets quitting, saying more than once that, in the end, overall he had made some money, implying he was glad to be rid of his big taxicab headache.
 For those don't know, those original 60 cabs, divided into day and night shifts translated into 120 cabbies, a taxi menagerie of every conceivable personality.
 Dealing with all those drivers had to be a daily challenge.
 He briefly alluded to that, noting the transitions made by a mostly newly arrived immigrant workforce, something many struggled with.

 I have always said that it takes five years for someone to become a truly professional cabbie, so putting rookies out into the meat grinder that is taxi is inherently unkind.
 Too many accidents, he said.
 That's right, I responded, BYG (Seattle Yellow Co-op), at the end, was paying something like $11,000 per year per cab for insurance due to rookie at-fault accidents.
 Neither a sustainable nor wise practice, placing your businesses' wellbeing in the hands of neophytes.